Spider angioma is an abnormal collection of blood vessels near the surface of the skin.

 In rare case, bleeding occur in spider angioma.

 Exams and Tests

-Spider angiomas often disappear in children.
-They tend to last in adults.
+Spider angiomas in children may disappear after puberty, and often disappear after a woman gives birth.
+Untreated, spider angiomas tend to last in adults.

 When to Contact a Medical Professional